Shen Buhai: Speculative early influences

-Later opposed by Han Fei, though there is no direct evidence Zichan influences Shen Buhai, his current is still a plausible influence for the Han state preceding Shang Yang.
-The Han Feizi reacts against the much earlier Zichan.
-Opposing him with Shen Buhai's doctrine Han Fei termed Shu technique, and a purported reliance by Zichan on his own wisdom and senses as a detective, the Han Feizi advocates legal officials, manageable populace divisions, and clarifications of rules and measures, followed after using standardized administrative technique (fa-shu) as inherited from Shen Buhai.
-Arguably, the Huangdi Sijing would go back to Zichan and Guan Zhong as well.
+While the Han Feizi later opposes Zichan with Shen Buhai, and there is no direct evidence Zichan influences Shen Buhai, his influential, much older current is still a plausible influence for the Han state preceding Shang Yang.
+Arguably, the Huangdi Sijing would have ideas going back to Zichan and Guan Zhong as well.

+The Han Feizi reacts against Zichan.
+Opposing him with Shen Buhai's doctrine Han Fei termed Shu technique, and a purported reliance by Zichan on his own wisdom and senses as a detective, the Han Feizi advocates legal officials, manageable populace divisions, and clarifications of rules and measures, followed after using standardized administrative technique (fa-shu) as developed from Shen Buhai.